 Too often, companies suffer from “green marketing myopia” where they focus too much on green products’ environmental benefits without promoting what’s in it for consumers.
 Environmental concerns rarely influence product choice for mainstream consumers.

-Fortunately, most green products offer inherent mainstream consumer value that when promoted can make a difference, such as money savings, illustrated by LED bulbs’ energy efficiency; health and safety, exemplified by non-toxic cleaning agents that can be positioned as “safe for children”; convenience, which is a key benefit of solar-powered gadgets; better performance as found with front load washing machines’ gentler cleaning action on clothing; and status as exemplified by Tesla’s muscle car sex appeal.
+Fortunately, most green products offer inherent mainstream consumer value that, when promoted, can make a difference, such as money savings, illustrated by LED bulbs’ energy efficiency; health and safety, exemplified by non-toxic cleaning agents that can be positioned as “safe for children”; convenience, which is a key benefit of solar-powered gadgets; better performance as found with front load washing machines’ gentler cleaning action on clothing; and status as exemplified by Tesla’s muscle car sex appeal.
 Highlighting the consumer value of green products can make them more desirable to mainstream consumers.

 2. Win hearts not just minds